Syrian rebels take airbase in slow progress toward Damascus

 "We are coming for you Bashar," a rebel shouted in an internet video of what activists said was Marj al-Sultan.
 Restrictions on non-state media meant it could not be verified.

-The rebels have been tightening their hold on farmland and urban centres to the east and northeast of Damascus while a major battle has been underway for a week in the suburb of Daraya near the main highway south.
+The rebels have been firming their hold on farmland and urban centers to the east and northeast of Damascus while a major battle has been underway for a week in the suburb of Daraya near the main highway south.

 "We are seeing the starting signs of a rebel siege of Damascus," veteran opposition campaigner Fawaz Tello said from Berlin.
 "Marj al-Sultan is very near to the Damascus Airport road and to the airport itself.
 The rebels appear to be heading toward cutting this as well as the main northern artery to Aleppo."